Miriam Makeba: Belgium

-Makeba's daughter Bongi, who was a singer in her own right and had often accompanied her mother on stage, died in childbirth in 1985.
-Makeba was left responsible for her two grandchildren, and decided to move out of Guinea.
+Makeba's daughter Bongi died in childbirth in 1985.
+Makeba was left responsible for her two surviving grandchildren, and decided to move out of Guinea, which had become less hospitable to her after Touré's death the previous year and the military coup that followed.
 She settled in the Woluwe-Saint-Lambert district of the Belgian capital Brussels.
 In the following year, Masekela introduced Makeba to Paul Simon, and a few months later she embarked on Simon's very successful Graceland Tour.
 The tour concluded with two concerts held in Harare, Zimbabwe, which were filmed in 1987 for release as Graceland: The African Concert.
+Makeba fractured her leg while on tour, but continued to perform from a wheelchair.
+Her involvement with Simon caused controversy: Graceland had been recorded in South Africa, breaking the cultural boycott of the country, and thus Makeba's participation in the tour was regarded as contravening the boycott (which Makeba herself endorsed).
 After touring the world with Simon, Warner Bros.
 Records signed Makeba and she released Sangoma ("Healer"), an album of healing chants named in honour of her sangoma mother.
-Her involvement with Simon caused controversy: Graceland had been recorded in South Africa, breaking the cultural boycott of the country, and thus Makeba's participation in the tour was regarded as contravening the boycott (which Makeba herself endorsed).

 In preparation for the Graceland tour, she worked with journalist James Hall to write an autobiography titled Makeba: My Story.
 The book contained descriptions of her experience with apartheid, and was also critical of the commodification and consumerism she experienced in the US.
 The book was translated into five languages.
 She took part in the Nelson Mandela 70th Birthday Tribute, a popular-music concert staged on 11 June 1988 at London's Wembley Stadium, and broadcast to an audience of 600 million across 67 countries.
 Political aspects of the concert were heavily censored in the US by the Fox television network.
 The use of music to raise awareness of apartheid paid off: a survey after the concert found that among people aged between 16 and 24, three-quarters knew of Mandela, and supported his release from prison.